Frequently Asked Questions

 Do you have a question about the HtAG Analytics website or our dataset?
 We do our best to list all common questions & answers raised by our customers on this page.
 We encourage you to read through the FAQ.
 It’s very likely that your question has already been answered.

-Section that answers general questions about our company and services.
+The section that answers general questions about our company and services.
 Click on the question titles below to see the answers.

 HtAG (Higher than Average Growth) is an innovative real estate analytics platform tailored to assist home buyers, investors, and real estate professionals in making informed property decisions.
 Capitalising on machine learning algorithms, HtAG Analytics assesses and ranks the ROI potential of more than 5,000 property markets throughout Australia.